 top of page

-Updated: Oct 11, 2022
+Updated: Oct 24

 It is commonly reported that it takes 450-years for a common plastic bottle to decompose in the ocean.
 No more, no less, 450.
+Does it?
 A quick search online returns ample evidence for this.
 Skipping over the problems of giving such an exact figure instead of a range, where does this figure come from?

 The figure is relatively 'famous' in its popularity in mainstream media.
 See The Longest Live Stream Ever from the WWF that highlights the acceptance of the figure.